Last updated: 10/16/2018

 - What platforms you use to save articles (iOS, Android, Chrome)

 As of today, we don’t share any information connected with your email address.
-When we pay publishers, we show them the amount that they made in a given month on a per-article basis, however we don’t share a breakdown of contributions nor do we share the email addresses of the contributors.
+When we pay publishers, we show them the amount that they made in a given month on a per-article basis, however we don’t share a breakdown of contributions.
+We will only share the emails of the contributors who've given us explicit permission on their profile page.
 We don't sell tracking data to any party, and we have no plans to do so.
 We use Google Analytics, and we also send conversion tracking events to advertising platforms where 4th Hero is the advertiser.

 If you created your account after clicking on a link somewhere else on the web, we do save that information to your account.
 This is part of a referral program, and it lets us reward publishers who help us find new users.
 We never share any personal information about referred users back to the referrer - just anonymous stats.